-- Holding time missed The analysis was not initiated, or the sample was not extracted, within the time frame required by EPA or by the contract. - Incorrect test method The analysis was not performed according to a method required by the contract. - Poor recovery The compounds or radioisotopes added to the sample before laboratory processing were not recovered at the recovery ratio required by the applicable analytical method/performance criteria. - Insufficient QA/QC data Supporting data received from the contract analytical laboratory were insufficient to allow for the verification or validation of results. - Incorrect minimum detection limit (MDL) The contract analytical laboratory reported extremely low levels of analytes as "less than minimum detectable," but the contractually required limit is not used.
+Holding time missed - The analysis was not initiated, or the sample was not extracted,

+- within the time frame required by EPA or by the contract. - Incorrect test method The analysis was not performed according to a method required by the contract. - Poor recovery The chemical compounds or radioisotopes added to the sample before laboratory processing were not recovered at the ratio required by the applicable analytical method/performance criteria. - Insufficient QA/QC data Supporting data received from the contract analytical laboratory were insufficient to allow for the verification or validation of results. - Incorrect minimum detection limit (MDL) - The contract analytical laboratory reported extremely low levels of analytes as "less than minimum detectable," but the contractually required limit is not used. - Invalid chain-of-custody There was a failure to maintain proper custody of samples as documented on COC forms. - Instrument failure The analytical instrument did not perform correctly. - Preservation requirements not met The preservation requirements identified by the specific analytical method were not met or properly documented. - Contamination of samples from outside sources - Possible sources include sampling equipment, personnel, and the contract analytical laboratory. - Matrix interference Analysis was affected by dissolved inorganic/organic materials in the matrix.